Skip to content Skip to main navigation Report an accessibility issue

 Get involved with us!

-For the 3rd Mon in October (10/20/25) we’ll be combining with the campus Pedestrian Safety Task Force for an in-person meeting at 1pm in room 101 of the Facilities Services Complex (FSC) at 2040 Sutherland Ave.
+On a quarterly basis we combine with the campus Pedestrian Safety Task Force for an in-person meeting at 1pm in room 101 of the Facilities Services Complex (FSC) at 2040 Sutherland Ave.
+Our next in-person meeting will be held on the 4th Mon of July 2026.
 Bike and visitor car parking are in front of the building, or you can ride the T-bus on the Cherokee Mills Route from Hodges Library and be dropped off at the top of the parking lot.

 If you have any input, we would love to hear from you at the monthly meeting.
-However, if you can’t attend, please email any suggestions to our current Chairperson, Cash Winn, at cwinn1@vols.utk.edu.
-Additionally, if you would like to join the BAC, you can email Cash Winn for more information.
+However, if you can’t attend, please email any suggestions to our Chairperson, Cash Winn.

 Below are the names of the current members.
 We are always open for more folks to join because in order for this committee to be successful we need community involvement and suggestions from cyclists throughout Knoxville.